Nike Ching at the State Department and Carla Babb at the Pentagon contributed to this report.

 The increased tensions with Iran began brewing a year ago when Trump pulled the United States out of the six-nation nuclear deal with Iran.

-Under the agreement, Iran limited its uranium enrichment program in exchange for the end of sanctions and economic relief.
+Under the agreement, Iran would curb its uranium enrichment program in exchange for the end of sanctions and economic relief.

 The limitations were meant to ensure Iran does not develop nuclear weapons, something Iran denied it had been doing.